joakimsk/hdirtest/README.md

 # py-hdir
 Helsedirektoratet test client in python3.
 Gives an overview of COVID-19 cases in Norway through an API provided by Helsedirektoratet.
+Requires a subscription key which you can get when you have registered as a data consumer (https://utvikler.helsedirektoratet.no/signup).

+## Output

 ## Licensing